Safeguarding information for GPs and primary care staff

 The Intercollegiate Document describes a blended approach to training and when looking at training and development opportunities these can comprise e-Learning, face-to-face training and multi-agency events.

 Education and training at all levels should be at least 50% participatory.
 Participatory training involves a level of interaction.
-A record of training can be kept by using the education, training, and learning activity logs in the

 Inter-professional and inter-organisational training is encouraged to share best practices, learn from serious incidents, and develop professional networks.